Criss Cross (film)

-Criss Cross is a 1949 American film noir crime film directed by Robert Siodmak and starring Burt Lancaster, Yvonne De Carlo and Dan Duryea, from Don Tracy's novel of the same name.
-This black-and-white film was shot partly on location in the Bunker Hill section of Los Angeles.
-The film was written by Daniel Fuchs.
+Criss Cross is a 1949 American noir crime tragedy film starring Burt Lancaster, Yvonne De Carlo and Dan Duryea, directed by Robert Siodmak and written by Daniel Fuchs based on Don Tracy's 1934 novel of the same name.
+The film was shot partly on location in the Bunker Hill section of Los Angeles.
 Miklós Rózsa scored the film's soundtrack.
-It was remade as The Underneath in 1995.

 Plot

-Steve Thompson returns to Los Angeles looking for his ex-wife Anna Dundee, eager to rekindle a new romance with her against all better judgment.
-He resumes his old job as a driver at an armored-truck company.
+Steve Thompson returns to Los Angeles after two years of drifting trying to shake off a bad divorce, looking for his ex-wife Anna but tormented over seeing her again.
+Against all better judgment he continues to, resuming his old job as a driver at an armored-truck company.